mbello/aio-odoorpc-base/README.md

 ---
 #### Note:

-A higher-level, friendler interface is provided by aio-odoorpc, make sure to check that out as well.
+A higher-level, friendlier interface is provided by aio-odoorpc, make sure to check that out as well.

-This is a fast, simple Odoo RPC client that offers two versions of the same API:
-1. AsyncOdooRPC: asynchronous version;
-2. OdooRPC: the 'normal', synchronous version.

 ---